-The department engages with dairy industry representatives on charging arrangements through the Dairy Export Industry Consultative Committee (DEICC) and annual public communications.
-The 2021-22 CRIS explained the approach for gradually increasing prices and what those prices would be each year, including 2024-25.
+The department engages with dairy industry representatives on charging arrangements through the Dairy Export Industry Consultative Committee (DEICC).
+The 2021-22 CRIS explained the approach for gradually increasing prices and what those prices would be each year.

 Consultation with stakeholders on the 2022-23 CRIS occurred in July and August 2022.

-Public consultation feedback for the 2024-25 CRIS is included in Appendix C.
+Stakeholders were further consulted on the 2024-25 CRIS in April 2024.
+This feedback is detailed in Appendix C.